InderD24/FNO-for-Burgers-Equation/README.md

 # FNO for Burgers' Equation

-This repository demonstrates a minimal example of solving the one‑dimensional Burgers' equation using a **Fourier Neural Operator (FNO)** implemented in PyTorch.
+This repository demonstrates an example of solving the one‑dimensional Burgers' equation using a **Fourier Neural Operator (FNO)** implemented in PyTorch.
 The code lives in a single notebook [`FNO_Burgers.ipynb`](FNO_Burgers.ipynb) which generates training data, defines the FNO model, trains it and evaluates its performance.

 ## Getting Started